AlekseiZhuravlev/alekseizhuravlev.github.io/content/authors/admin/_index.md

 #     url: https://www.uni-bonn.de/en

 # Interests to show in About widget
-# interests:
+interests:
-#   - Virtual Humans
+  - Modeling of the Human Body
-#   - Denoising Diffusion Models
+  - Denoising Diffusion Models
-#   - Neural Radiance Fields
+  - Neural Radiance Fields

 # Education to show in About widget
 education: